History of Yemen in Timeline

 1990: Yemeni States Unite

-In 1990, the two Yemeni states, North and South Yemen, united to form the modern Republic of Yemen, with Ali Abdullah Saleh serving as the first president.
+In 1990, the two Yemeni states united to form the modern Republic of Yemen, with Ali Abdullah Saleh serving as the first president.

-Under the 1991 constitution, Yemen is a republic with a bicameral legislature, sharing power among an elected president, an elected Assembly of Representatives, and an appointed Shura Council.
+Under the 1991 constitution, Yemen has a republic with a bicameral legislature sharing power between an elected president, an elected 301-seat Assembly of Representatives, and an appointed 111-member Shura Council.

-Following food riots in major towns in 1992, a new coalition government was formed.
+Following food riots in major towns in 1992, a new coalition government made up of the ruling parties from both the former Yemeni states was formed.

 August 1993: Vice President Withdraws to Aden

-In August 1993, Vice President al-Beidh withdrew to Aden, citing violence against his party and economic marginalization of the south.
+In August 1993, Vice President al-Beidh withdrew to Aden and said he would not return to the government until his grievances were addressed, including northern violence against his Yemeni Socialist Party and the economic marginalization of the south.

-In 1993, the historic town of Zabid, which was Yemen's capital from the 13th to the 15th century, was inscribed as a World Heritage Site.
+In 1993, the historic town of Zabid was inscribed as a World Heritage Site.

 In the 1993 parliamentary election, the first held after unification, the General People's Congress won 122 of 301 seats.